Anshu2803/SPAM-MAIL-PREDICTION/README.md

 License

 Project Overview for Spam Mail Detection:
 This project focuses on detecting whether a given email is spam or non-spam using a machine learning model.
-The model was trained on a dataset containing emails labeled as spam or non-spam (ham) and leverages natural language processing (NLP) techniques to classify emails based on their content.
+The model was trained on a dataset containing emails labeled as spam or non-spam (ham).
 Model Training:
-Algorithm: Logistic Regression
+Algorithm: Logistic Regression,
 Logistic Regression is a simple yet effective linear classifier commonly used for binary classification tasks such as spam detection.
 Dataset: The model is trained using a dataset that contains spam and non-spam (ham) emails, each labeled appropriately.
 Text Preprocessing: The following techniques were applied: